“As long as there are people…

 - Pop-up performances by city leaders and residents led by Marty Pottenger, bringing the transformative power of live performance to help inform and address an important social issue.

-Hearts, Minds & Homes was a listening civic dialogue anchored in a vital, catalytic and rare ingredient: listening.
-The city of Portland’s housing issues required a focused response from the community as a whole.
-To devise and implement truly sustainable solutions, an open community dialogue is a necessity.
-As a diverse group of people with differing backgrounds and perspectives, the Portland community benefited from this non-judgemental forum to ask questions, express concerns, and share ideas.
+Hearts, Minds & Homes was a listening civic dialogue anchored in a catalytic and rare ingredient: listening.
+Portland’s housing issues required a focused response from the community as a whole.
+To devise and implement truly sustainable solutions, open community dialogues were a necessity.
+As a diverse group of people with differing backgrounds and perspectives, the Portland community benefited from this non-judgmental forum to ask questions, express concerns, and share ideas.

 Hearts, Minds & Homes was made possible with generous funding from the Nathan Cummings Foundation, the National Endowment for the Arts, and the City of Portland.